amyu/get-next-kiri-ban/README.md

     id: kiri

   # - run: post to slack, etc...
+  - if: steps.kiri.outputs.next != ''
-  - run: echo "The number remaining until the next 'Kiri Ban' is  ${{ steps.kiri.outputs.next }}"
+    run: echo "The number remaining until the next 'Kiri Ban' is  ${{ steps.kiri.outputs.next }}"
 ```

+I would recommend running it in `pull_request` or `push` event as I definitely don't want to miss a `kiri Ban`!

 # License